arrayfire/arrayfire-java/README.md

 - `com/`: Contains the Java source files implementing algorithms

-- `lib/`: The location where the JNI library is stored

 - `examples`: contains a few examples demonstrating the usage

 Usage
 ----------------

-After you the necessary pre-requisites, edit the following paramets
+After you the necessary pre-requisites, do the following:

+- `mkdir build`
+- `cd build`
-- Open `Makefile` and change `AF_PATH` to the right location
+- Configure and generate the platform specific make files.

-### Linux

-- To build the JNI Wrapper for ArrayFire use
-    - `make cuda`   to build using CUDA
-    - `make opencl` to build using OpenCL

-- To build the examples do one of the following from the examples directory
-    - `make cuda run  ` to use build and run examples using CUDA
+	- `cmake ..` on Linux/OSX
+	- `cmake -G "NMake Makefiles" ..` on Windows from visual studio x64 command prompt.
-    - `make opencl run` to use build and run examples using OpenCL
+- Build the project and run helloworld example.
+	- `make && make exHelloWorld` on Linux/OSX.
+	- `nmake && nmake exHelloWorld` on Windows.

 Documentation
 ---------------